 Tell someone when you're having a difficult day

-Try to avoid support groups that focus solely on how miserable everyone feels.
+Try to avoid support groups that focus solely on challenges and limitations.
 It's much more helpful to find a group of people who focus on what they're able to do and share encouraging stories about techniques they've used to help them manage their pain flares.

 Spend your energy 'pennies' wisely